olga-terekhova/lambda-python-playwright-chromium/README.md

 │  ├─ lambda_function.py (lambda function code)
 │  ├─ requirements.txt (lists of python libraries to install, playwright and awslambdaric are required for this functionality)
 │  ├─ start.sh (a switch that determines the environment (local or cloud) and uses an emulator if needed)
+├─ test/
+│  ├─ event.json (a payload for testing)
+│  ├─ event_example.json (a reference template for event.json)
+│  ├─ user_function_example.py (an example of user submitted python file, should be uploaded to S3)

 **What's useful here compared to other base images and walkthroughs**